Greg Hanneman

 Outside Interests

-I'm a contributing editor and a member of the copy staff of The Tartan, CMU's student newspaper, where I also previously wrote articles for the news section.
+I'm a senior staff member of The Tartan, CMU's student newspaper, where I also previously served on the executive committee, managed the copy department, and wrote articles for the news section.
 Aside from a certain neurotic obsession with writing and editing that I picked up from my newspaper work, I first got interested in language by studying French in high school and as an undergraduate.
 I also enjoy picking out speech variations and "accents" from different parts of the U.S. When I'm not thinking about things academic, I try to make time for photography (and developing my own black-and-white prints), reading, camping, running, and playing In the Groove.
 I've also recently started learning Thai.

-My nascent digital photography site is here.
-There are some galleries for photos from "professional" trips: Prague (for the MT Marathon 2009); Boulder, Colo. (for NAACL 2009); Edinburgh (for EMNLP 2011).
+My growing digital photography site is here.
+There are some galleries for photos from "professional" trips: Prague (for the MT Marathon 2009); Boulder, Colo. (for NAACL 2009); Edinburgh (for EMNLP 2011); Atlanta (for NAACL 2013).

 My talk on machine "translation" won the Best Presentation Award at SIGBOVIK 2010.